Cancer and Genome stability

 The following groups perform research in this area:

-The maintenance of complete and undamaged genome is critical for survival.
-Because DNA is continuously exposed to genotoxic stress, cells have evolved different mechanisms that are specialised for correcting different types of DNA damage.
-These mechanisms play critical roles in the maintenance of genome integrity, and their...
+The maintenance of a complete and undamaged genome is critical for survival.
+Because DNA is continuously exposed to genotoxic stress, cells have evolved mechanisms that are specialized for correcting different types of DNA damage.
+These mechanisms play essential roles in the maintenance of genome integrity and their deficiencies have been...

 DNA repair mechanisms and human disease